 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-- Use criminological terms and concepts in the study of crime and criminal justice.
+- Apply criminological terms and concepts in the study of crime and criminal justice.

-- Explain the roles and functions of various institutions of the criminal justice system.
+- Analyse the roles, functions, policies and practices of various institutions of the criminal justice system.

 - Critically reflect on your values and perceptions relating to crime and criminal justice.